fiffy326/primal-plus-plus/README.md

 ```
 ## Dependencies

-Compilation is done with clang by default for performance reasons.
+Compilation is done with gcc by default.

-You may also build with gcc if you prefer.
+You may also build with clang if you prefer.

-The performance boost with clang is about 2.75x compared to gcc.

 Hyperfine is also required to use the `make benchmark` command.